 Salt Dough Fossils

-One of our STEAM Stations this month explores fossils a bit further with a hands on experience of making our own fossils.
+One of our STEAM Stations this month explores fossils a bit further with a hands-on experience of making our own fossils.

-We used the fossils skeleton toys shown below to create our fossils but you can use anything – small dinosaurs or other toys, shells, rocks, beads, etc. Find the salt dough recipe for making dinosaur fossils below.
+We used the fossils skeleton toys shown below to create our fossils but you can use anything – small plastic dinosaurs or other toys, shells, rocks, beads, etc. Find the salt dough recipe for making dinosaur fossils below.

 Salt Dough Recipe